kristjanl/fs-extension-code/README.md

 # CFlow

-The tool CFlow is an extension of the contiuuous reachability part of the tool [Flow*](https://flowstar.org/), with the focus on solving systems in a compositional way.
+The tool CFlow is an extension of the continuous reachability part of the tool [Flow*](https://flowstar.org/) with the focus on solving systems in a compositional way.

 ## Installation
 CFlow is implemented based on the same open-source software as Flow*.